Skip to main content

 When to worry

 Although most toddlers go through a phase where they don’t eat or become incredibly picky about what food they like, there are times when parents should be concerned.
 If you have questions about food sensitivities, allergies, stomach issues, autism, or other medical issues, you shouldn’t hesitate to contact your pediatrician.
-Lvova told Healthline that it’s time to contact your doctor if your child exhibits any of the following behavior:
+Lvova told Healthline that it’s time to contact your doctor if your child exhibits any of the following behaviors:

 • Is losing weight